 Did you know that a child’s body temperature can rise 3-5 times faster than an adult’s?

-Even if the temperature outside is only 70 degrees farenheit, the inside of your vehicle may be as much 20 degrees hotter.
+Even if the temperature outside is only 70 degrees Fahrenheit, the inside of your vehicle may be as much 20 degrees hotter.
 On an 85 degree day, in just 10 minutes the temperature inside of a vehicle can reach 102 degrees.
 Within 30 minutes the temperature inside of a car can increase from 85 degrees to 120 degrees.

 Leaving a child or pet in a car during warmer weather can lead to tragedy, quickly.